 In the following sections, I attempt to describe, how I approach reverse engineering the communication protocols and code plugs.
 To this end, I hope it might help you in your reverse engineering work.
 And if you like, you may contribute your work to qdmr.

 There is no one ultimate way to successfully reverse engineer a communication protocol.
 But some methods are very common.
 First, one needs to get some captures of the communication between the manufacturer codeplug programming software (CPS) and the radio of interest.
-The majority of theses radios will communicate via USB.
+The majority of these radios will communicate via USB.
 Hence, some means are needed to capture USB traffic.

 There is an application, called Wireshark (https://www.wireshark.org/).
 This application is usually used to capture and analyze network traffic.
 It can, however, also capture traffic from USB.
 How this is done, depends a bit on the operating system you are using.
 If you want to capture and analyze the communication under Windows™, read the instructions at https://wiki.wireshark.org/CaptureSetup/USB.
 This makes sense, as you need a windows installation, to run the manufacturer CPS.